A re-branded Bell Colt 5-valve broadcast band radio.

-Both sighted examples are brown with brown domed knobs and have an early serial number, the photographed example here being a 1953 original Bell Colt chassis.
+Sighted examples have been cream or brown with the original domed knobs and have early serial numbers, the photographed example here being a 1953 original Bell Colt chassis, but some have been seen with 5B4 stamped chassis'.
 Effectively a Bell Colt, including the dial (except for the Rolax name in place of Bell - but interestingly even the bells either side of the name are still present).

 Possibly a badge-engineering arrangement to boost sales of the new Bell model in the South Island - Bell was an Auckland based company and Rolax was a Christchurch based brand.

-This arrangement seems to have been limited to 1 or 2 years right at the start of the Bell Colt era.
+This arrangement seems to have been limited to a couple of years right at the start of the Bell Colt era.

 The only other known re-branding of the Colt was for Bond and Bond under the Skymaster brand

 Chassis Notes(most schematics can be clicked to download a full size version) David Clist noted an issue with the tone control circuit producing high harmonic distortion at the full bass position - although as most people never set the tone control here its unlikely anyone would have ever noticed.
 RJ Hatton notes in his 3-part series on the Colt (October 2004) that 100pF caps in this model could prove to be unreliable and cause a crackling sound (possibly a form of silver mica disease).
 I.F. transformers are ETA round-cans.
 These were on early 5B4 models as well.

 |1953||Rolax Colt - this set|